yrastogi2/yrastogi2.github.io/README.md

 **Yash Rastogi** is a Ph.D. student in Mathematics at the **Georgia Institute of Technology**.
 His research interests lie at the intersection of mathematical statistics, probability theory, and the theoretical foundations of machine learning.

-He leverages a rigorous foundation in classical harmonic and microlocal analysis and modern spectral geometry, shaped by specialized study with **Carlos Kenig**, **Guillaume Bal**, and **Simion Filip**.
+Trained by **Carlos Kenig**, **Guillaume Bal**, and **Simion Filip**, he leverages a rigorous foundation in classical harmonic and microlocal analysis and modern spectral geometry.
 Beyond pure mathematics, he has collaborated with **Harald Uhlig** and researchers at the **Bank for International Settlements** on quantum-native Bayesian econometrics.
 He holds a B.S. in Mathematics with Honors and a B.A. in Statistics from the **University of Chicago**.

 ---